Huskies For Homes Siberian husky, Australian Shepherd Breeder & Rescue

 The Best for Your Pet

 At least once a year the Siberian Husky sheds his entire undercoat.
 This process can last up to six weeks from start to finish.
 All dead hair needs to be brushed out to enable quick and strong re-growth.
 A warm bath and a blow dry will encourage the hair to drop out evenly and easily – making it easier to comb out.
+The aussie will blow its coat as usual each season.

 Brushing